ESA-eodashboards/RACE-catalog/README.md

 The catalogs are saved in the `build` folder.
 If you want to test the generated catalog locally (either in the Stac Browser or with the eodash client) we recommend using npm [http-server](https://www.npmjs.com/package/http-server), especially to avoid possible CORS issues you can run it for example with following command:
 `npx http-server -p 8000 --cors` when located in the build folder.

+## GitHub Actions inactivity policy:
+GitHub automatically disables automated workflows if a repository has been inactive for 60 days.
+Workflows are re-enabled automatically once the repository becomes active again (for example, when a new commit, pull request, or other activity occurs).